deepandas11/deepandas11.github.io/_posts/2019-07-18-Incremental-Learning.md

 <img src="{{site.url}}/images/increm_1.png" style="display: block; margin: auto;" />

 This generalization ability is the key idea behind the idea of distilling knowledge appropriately from a much bigger model into a smaller model.
 If a small model is trained on the same dataset as a much more complex model and its performance is compared to another smaller model which is derived by distilling the knowledge from a complex model trained on the same dataset, we can see that the latter model performs better.
+This generalization ability is transferred to small models by using the class probabilities produced by the cumbersome model as "soft targets".
+A separate transfer set or the same training set can be used.
+If the soft targets tend to follow a uniform distribution, or in other words, have more entropy, they tend to convey more information about the image than the hard target alone.
+Moreover, this also provides less variance in gradient between training cases, leading to the requirement of much less training data for the small model.
+Previous methods have used the logits produced by complex models directly to extract information from the soft targets.
+However, a much more meaningful way to do so is the distillation technique in which one raises the temperature of the softmax produced by the complex model.

+### Raising the Temperature

+A softmax converts the logit computed for each class into a probability by comparing the corresponding logit to all other logits.

+\\[ q_i = \frac{\exp{z_i / T}}{\sum_{j} \exp{z_j / T}}\\]